geigerzaehler/beets-alternatives/README.md

   transcoding the file.
 It can not be combined with other formats.

   By default no transcoding is done.

+* **`embed`** If set to `true`, album art is embedded in the external files.
+Updates to cover images in the main collection are synced.
+No embedding takes place if `embed` is set to `false` (expect if the transcoder embeds the album art).

+  This option is optional and defaults to the value of the `embed` option of the convert plugin (default: `true`)

 * **`removable`** If this is `true` (the default) and `directory` does not exist, the `update` command will ask you to confirm the creation